-On Wednesday, Oct 29 5:30 - 7:30pm you are invited to join the artists for the opening of SERENITY: Season of Bliss at the UCSF Women's Health Center in San Francisco.
+On Wednesday, Feb 4 5:30 - 7:30pm you are invited to join the artists for the opening of SERENITY: In Harmony at the UCSF Center of Excellence in Women's Health in San Francisco.
 UCSF Women's Health will be providing wine and light hors d'oeuvres for your enjoyment and all works from the show will be available for purchase.

 click an image to see a larger version and to read the artist's statement

 For this installment of the ‘Serenity’ series Matt McKinley of McKinley Art Solutions, inspired by the idea that every new year brings new optimism for meaningful connection with others and new opportunity to impact one’s community in a positive way sought artists whose work and outlook mirrored these same sentiments.

 Exhibiting on Floor 3, Ann T. Elliott’s Fantasy Floral Series are created with the intention of imparting the viewer with a sense of “equilibrium, of serenity.”
 “Flowers greet you more closely because they are easy to touch, smell and taste.
 They also show up in every color on the chromatic wheel, just like a backlight rainbow.”
 Ann shares.
 “What excites me most [about creating art] is how to make images flow into one another and interweave themselves to form new patterns.”

 By mixing her own pigments in order to make custom hues, Carol Rienecker revels physically ‘handling’ color.
 Her paintings showing on Floor 4 demonstrate her interest in math and geometry, puzzles and problem solving to guide her process towards harmonious and playful compositions.